ablakey/intelcom-perf/README.md

 ## Validation

 - Populate every field.
 If any field is unpopulated, throw an error and we'll investigate and understand better (probably regex error)

+# For Write-up:

+- why do I output to JSON?
+Nice escape hatch to examine data.
+Helps break the themes up: script for parsing metadata, script for doing analysis.
+- why so slow?
+Why no concurrency?
+Why not library?
+- Future idea: is this changing over time?